rawanmohammed22/rawanmohammed22/README.md

 - I am currently working on enhancing my FastAPI and ASP.NET Core projects.
 - I am currently learning Automated Testing and CI/CD Pipelines.
 - Ask me about C#, Python, and System Design.
-- Fun fact: I believe that code is like poetry.

 ---